BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ## VIUSALS

+## LUT Switcher

+The LUT Switcher mod lets you easily change the color grading (LUT) of Cyberpunk 2077 in real-time, giving you full control over the game’s look. <br>

+Key Features: <br>

+* Real-Time LUT Switching: Switch between different LUTs instantly without restarting.
+* LUT Explanation: A LUT (Look-Up Table) changes the game’s colors and lighting, adjusting its overall feel.
+* User-Friendly Options: Includes collapsible categories, favorite lists, and hotkeys for quick toggling.
+* SDR and HDR Support: Works with both SDR and HDR displays for versatile use.
+* With LUT Switcher, you can quickly customize the game’s visuals, enhancing immersion in Night City

 ## Nova City Weather Beta

 The Nova City mod adds new weather effects and better lighting to Cyberpunk 2077, making Night City feel more realistic and immersive. <br>